Last Updated on April 21, 2026

 - Conduct a security assessment – Identify potential vulnerabilities and risks before starting the migration.
 Use Tenable Nessus to scan for vulnerabilities.

 - Use strong encryption – Encrypt data during transit and at rest to protect sensitive information.
-Use VeraCrypt for this purpose.
+Use VeraCrypt for this purpose and ensure secure transfer protocols are in place.

 - Implement access controls – Restrict access to data during migration to authorized personnel only.
+Managing data access with role-based or attribute-based models ensures only those with proper permissions can view or modify sensitive data.
 Okta will help you do that.

 - Perform regular audits – Monitor the migration process for any unusual activity or security breaches.
 Use Splunk to monitor data activity.